stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ## End-Block

 At the end of every block, the Oracle module checks whether it's the last block of the `VotePeriod`.
-If it is, then the following procedure is run:
+If it is, it implements the [Voting Procedure](#voting-procedure):

-1. Clear all current active Luna prices from the store
+1. All current active Luna exchange rates are purged from the state
-2. For each denomination:
-    - If it's not found in [`Whitelist`](#whitelist), skip it.
-    - If there the number of votes in the ballot are fewer than [`VoteThreshold`](#votethreshold), skip it.
-3. Keep track of validators and their "weights" -- winnings
+2. Received votes are organized into ballots by denomination, and `abstain` votes, as well as votes by inactive or jailed validators are ignored
+3. Denominations not meeting the following requirements will be dropped:
+    - Must appear in the permitted denominations in [`Whitelist`](#whitelist)
+    - Ballot for denomination must have at least [`VoteThreshold`](#votethreshold) total vote power
-3. For each remaining `denom` with a passing ballot:
+4. For each remaining `denom` with a passing ballot:
     - Tally up votes and find the weighted median price and winners with [`tally()`](#tally)
     - Iterate through winners of the ballot and add their weight to their running total
     - Set the Luna exchange rate on the blockchain for that Luna<>`denom` with `k.SetLunaExchangeRate()`
     - Emit a [`price_update`](#price_update) event
+5. Count up the validators who missed the Oracle vote and increase the appropriate miss counters
+6. If at the end of a [`SlashWindow`](#slashwindow), penalize validators who have missed more than the penalty threshold (submitted fewer valid votes than [`MinValidPerWindow`](#minvalidperwindow))
-4. Distribute rewards to ballot winners with [`k.RewardBallotWinners()`](#krewardballotwinners)
+7. Distribute rewards to ballot winners with [`k.RewardBallotWinners()`](#krewardballotwinners)
-5. Clear all prevotes except for those for the next `VotePeriod` from the store
+8. Clear all prevotes (except ones for the next `VotePeriod`) and votes from the store
-6. Clear all votes

 ## Parameters